roiedanino/SwarmPubTran/README.md

 # The NetLogo Model

+## Required:
+- Net Logo 6.10 Installed
+- The `read-origins` (described later at 'The Tntp Files Net Logo Extension') and `table` extensions for Net Logo

 The net logo model receives paths for 3 files:

 1. `nodes-file-path` - a `<City>_node.tntp` file (probably after some map-size-related transformation using the additional utility tools)
 2. `map-path` - a city road map png image, drawn (green over grey colored to be compatible with the model) by the `Map Drawer` utility, which will be described in more detail later.
 3. `trips-path` - a `<City>_trips.tntp` file, the amount of passengers (ants) going from a specific origin to a specific destination will be relative to the amount in the file, while considering the `number-of-passengers` as the total amount of passengers

+# The Map Drawer

+# The Tntp Files Net Logo Extension